KyleKing/pytest_cache_assert/docs/README.md

 ## Quick Start

-The primary use case of this package is regression testing of large dictionaries.
-You may have some parameterized test cases where you need to assert that a resulting dictionary is the same, but you don’t want to manually generate the expected fields and values and couple the test case to the source code.
-Instead you can cache or “record” the expected serialized data structure, check the expected dictionary into version control, then regenerate on changes
+The primary use case of this package is regression testing of large, serializable dictionaries, such as from an API under development.

+You may have parameterized test cases where you need to assert that the created dictionary stays the same, but you don’t want to manually generate the expected fields and values to compare.
+Instead you can capture a snapshot of the serialized data and cache the result then use the cached data to check for consistency in repeated test runs.
+The cached files should be checked into version control, which can be very useful as documentation

 This package can minimize test case logic, while improving test thoroughness

 This project was heavily inspired by the excellent [pytest-recording](https://github.com/kiwicom/pytest-recording)

+### Alternatives

+- [pytest-recording](https://github.com/kiwicom/pytest-recording): this is the package I use for recording and replaying **external** API communication so that API requests only need to be made once for unit testing
+- [pytest-snapshot](https://pypi.org/project/pytest-snapshot/): I only found this package after already releasing a 1.0.0 version of `pytest_assert_cache`, but the major difference is that this package is tailored to work out the box, while `pytest-snapshot` is much more configurable and allows user's choice of serialization method

 ### Basic Example